 You’ve forgotten your passcode, what do you do?

-Although it’s highly unlikely you’ll forget your own passcode, chances are you hardly ever use it anymore ever since Touch ID was introduced.
+Although it’s highly unlikely you’ll forget your own passcode, chances are you hardly ever use it anymore ever since Touch ID and Face ID were introduced.
 That means you’re not so accustomed to entering it anymore, and over time you might get so used to using your fingerprint that you forget your own numeric passcode.

 If you’ve managed to forget your passcode – or worse, lock yourself out of your device because of too many incorrect passcode attempts, your options are indeed limited.
 Apple’s strong AES encryption methods are so strong that brute force attacks aren’t very effective.
 That’s particularly why the FBI is putting up such a huge fuss against Apple as of late.

 There are three options you have to pick from if you’ve forgotten your passcode or are locked out of your device because of too many incorrect passcode attempts, as noted by an Apple support document.
 The document notes that unless you made a backup before setting a passcode, there’s not going to be a way to get your data and information back; you’ll have to start from scratch.